Jen Hsun “Jensen” Huang is the co-founder, president, and CEO of NVIDIA, the graphics-processor company he founded in 1993 at age 30.

 What is Jen Hsun Huang's net worth?

-The estimated net worth of Jen Hsun Huang is at least $320.36 million as of August 17th, 2020.
-Mr. Huang owns 1,370,600 shares of NVIDIA stock worth more than $320,364,044 as of January 21st.
+The estimated net worth of Jen Hsun Huang is at least $199.05 million as of August 17th, 2020.
+Mr. Huang owns 1,370,600 shares of NVIDIA stock worth more than $199,052,238 as of July 4th.
 This net worth approximation does not reflect any other investments that Mr. Huang may own.
-Learn More.
+Additionally, Mr. Huang receives a salary of $5,080,000.00 as CEO at NVIDIA.
+Learn More about Jen Hsun Huang's net worth.

 How do I contact Jen Hsun Huang?